RobinBoers/js0.23-improved/README.md

 - Credits screen
 - Custom world-gen

+I used some code from [RealTheSunCat](https://github.com/RealTheSunCat/Minecraft-Classic-Reversed), who documented large parts of the code.

 ### Takedown

 This project is just meant as a fun thing to make.
 If it needs to be taken down